max4766/etelab_demo__route__nextjs/README.md

 git clone [project URL]
 ```

-Then, run the development server with one of the commands below :
+Then, run the development server with one of the commands below (npm recommended) :

 ```bash
 npm run dev